adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/enterprise.md

 The Azure Active Directory server-flow is perhaps the easiest of all the authentication methods to configure.
 No matter if you are doing a client flow or server flow, you need to set up the server flow first.

+!!! tip
-> We recommend that you implement Client Flow in any non-trivial application.
+    We recommend that you implement Client Flow in any non-trivial application.

 If you are using your default directory and you want to add a couple of test users, you will need to set those up first.
 Start by going to the [Classic Azure Portal][classic-portal]: